 All students interested in the High School Diploma, Pre-High School Equivalency and Equivalency classes must attend an orientation and take a placement test prior to enrollment.

 Students who are interested in pursuing their high school diploma need to obtain a copy of their high school transcript prior to registering.

 The High School Diploma Program provides the opportunity for adult students to earn credits toward a high school diploma.
 Instruction is individualized so each student works on the specifically needed credits.
 Courses are textbook and computer-based, and teachers work with students one-on-one and in group activities.
 Goal setting, skill building, and career planning are incorporated into this class.

 CACE is accredited by the Western Association of Schools and Colleges (WASC), and high school diplomas are awarded by the Campbell Union High School District.
-Graduation requirements are the same as those of the CUHSD, with some minor differences for adults (see requirements at the end of this section).
+One hundred fifty(150) semester credits are required above the eighth grade level to receive a high school diploma through Campbell Adult and Community Education.

 The prescribed course of study for all students shall include the following (Education Code 51225.3):